mraible/21-points/README.md

 You will only need to run this command when dependencies change in [package.json](package.json).

 ```
-yarn install
+npm install
 ```

-We use yarn scripts and [Angular CLI][] with [Webpack][] as our build system.
+We use npm scripts and [Angular CLI][] with [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

 ```
 ./gradlew -x webapp
-yarn start
+npm start
 ```

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `yarn update` and `yarn install` to manage dependencies.
+You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
-For example, `yarn help update`.
+For example, `npm help update`.

-The `yarn run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all of the scripts available to run for this project.

 ### PWA Support